Peter Bruff: Early career

 Bruff was born in Plymouth Dock.
 He published his Treatise on Engineering Field-Work, Containing Practical Land-Surveying for Railways, &c. in 1838, with an enlarged edition in 1840 and a second part in 1842.
 He was elected an Associate of the Institution of Civil Engineers on 19 May 1840.

 Bruff worked on the Eastern Counties Railway from Shoreditch to Colchester, which was constructed between 1837 and 1843, but was discharged from the Company in 1842 owing to disagreements with the chief engineer John Braithwaite.
 Braithwaite's proposals for the line from Colchester to Ipswich involved very costly earthworks and construction.
 Bruff saw the opportunity for a more competitive and achievable project, and with the support of John Chevallier Cobbold of Ipswich, a director of the ECR, this was constructed between October 1844 and May 1846 with Joseph Locke as consulting engineer and Bruff as resident engineer, in the company name of the Eastern Union Railway.

-So the railway arrived in Ipswich; the line was carried through the 361 yd (330 m) Stoke Tunnel in 1846 in the continuation of the line towards Bury St Edmunds, but the Ipswich railway station, which was originally sited at the other end of the tunnel, was relocated to its present site in 1860.
-At the same time, between August 1845 and the end of 1846, the line to Bury was constructed in the company name of the Ipswich and Bury Railway Company.
+In 1845-6 the line was extended through Bruff's 361 yd (330 m) Stoke Tunnel as the route was developed toward Bury St Edmunds.
+Ipswich railway station, originally sited at the southern end of the tunnel, was relocated to its present site nearer the town centre in 1860.
+The original station site became the good yard, and when this site was redeveloped for housing the new streets included a 'Bruff Road'.
+The line to Bury was constructed under the auspices of the Ipswich and Bury Railway Company.

 Between 1847 and 1849 Bruff engineered the Chappel Viaduct, which carries the Sudbury Branch Line across the Colne Valley in Essex.
 It stands 80 ft above the river, has 32 arches and is 1066 ft long.
 The viaduct contains 4.5 million bricks.

 In 1852 he applied for a patent, No. 14,096, for "Improvements in the construction of the permanent way of rail, tram, or other roads, and in the rolling stock or apparatus used therefor".

 Colchester water supply

 In 1851 Bruff, in partnership with William Hawkins, bought the Colchester Waterworks Company as an investment, as awareness of the relationship between water supply and public health increased.
 He sank an artesian well on the site of the old waterworks in 1852, which soon doubled the supply on the west side of Colchester, but in 1858 the east side, which had the densest population, still had no adequate supply.
 Two years later he discovered a good spring near Sheepen Farm and brought water from that to Balkerne Hill, but this remained insufficient.
-In 1880 the Colchester Corporation purchased the private waterworks and closed the Sheepen Farm source: the Jumbo Water Tower was constructed soon afterwards.
+In 1880 the Colchester Corporation purchased the private waterworks and closed the Sheepen Farm source: the Jumbo Water Tower was constructed soon afterwards (designed by Charles Clegg, the Borough Engineer).